-Creamy delicious heaven over biscuits is the phrase that comes to mind when I think of my mama’s Southern Sausage Gravy and Biscuits; I can not begin to tell you in words how amazingly good her Southern Sausage Gravy is over her homemade biscuits.
-I might be a little biased when it comes to my mama and her cooking, but I am telling your that sausage gravy is lip smacking good.
+Creamy, delicious heaven over biscuits is the phrase that comes to mind when I think of my mama’s Southern Sausage Gravy and Biscuits; I can not begin to tell you in words how amazingly good her Southern Sausage Gravy is over her homemade biscuits.
+I might be a little biased when it comes to my mama and cooking, but I am telling you that sausage gravy is lip-smacking good.

-Sausage gravy is a one our traditional Southern breakfast items we make fairly often; made from pork sausage that is cooked in a well-seasoned cast iron skillet, then a roux is made by lightly browning all-purpose flour in the drippings from the pork sausage.
-Whole milk with a splash of half and half cream, a pinch of cayenne pepper, a little kosher salt, and coarsely ground pepper, are added to make a thick rich creamy gravy, to which the cooked sausage is added and lightly cooked to marry the flavors.
+Sausage gravy is one of the traditional Southern breakfast items we make reasonably often; made from pork sausage that is cooked in a well-seasoned cast-iron skillet, then a roux is made by lightly browning all-purpose flour in the drippings from the pork sausage, whole milk with a splash of half and half cream, a pinch of cayenne pepper, a little kosher salt, and coarsely ground pepper, are added to make a thick, rich, creamy gravy, to which the cooked sausage is added and lightly fried to marry the flavors.

-I decided I wanted to pass on another one of our family recipes from my mama with y’all today so that you can also enjoy Southern Sausage Gravy over some piping hot oven-fresh biscuits.
-I also included a little secret ingredient of ours–we use a splash of half and half cream to really make our gravy creamy and delicious.
+I decided I wanted to pass on another one of our family recipes from my mama with all of you today to enjoy Southern Sausage Gravy over some piping hot oven-fresh biscuits.
+I also included a little secret ingredient of ours–we use a splash of half and half cream to make our gravy creamy and delicious.

-As you can see we really like the Southern Sausage Gravy tight with a lot of browned sausage crumbles; I want that sausage gravy to stick to my biscuits like white on rice.
-You can thin the recipe down to the thickness you prefer of course.
+As you can see, we like the Southern Sausage Gravy tight with a lot of browned sausage crumbles; I want that sausage gravy to stick to my biscuits like white on rice.
+You can thin the recipe down to the thickness you prefer, of course.

-We also always try to make a large batch of Southern Sausage Gravy and Biscuits so that we will have some for the next day or I can send a mason jar over to our next door neighbor.
-You can easily refrigerate the leftover sausage gravy in a tightly sealed container and simply add a little extra milk little by little the next day to thin out the Sausage gravy if needed.
+I also always try to make a large batch of Southern Sausage Gravy and Biscuits to have some for the next day, or I can send a mason jar over to our next-door neighbor.
+You can quickly refrigerate the leftover sausage gravy in a tightly sealed container and add a little extra milk little by little the next day to thin out the Sausage gravy if needed.

 Southern Sausage Gravy